FTC Advisory Committee on Online Access and Security

 In addition to notice, consumer education campaigns are also useful to alert consumers about security issues, including how to assess the security of a commercial site and the role of the consumer in assuring good security.
 Regardless of what security solutions the FTC decides to recommend, it would be extremely valuable for the FTC, industry associations, state attorneys general, and others to sponsor consumer education campaigns aimed at informing Internet users about what to look for in evaluating a company's security.
 In addition, no system is secure against the negligence of users, so consumers must be educated to take steps on their own to protect the security of their personal data.

-In this section, we set forth five options for setting security standards that fall along a continuum from most laissez faire to most regulatory.
+In this section, we set forth five options for setting security standards that fall along a continuum from most regulatory to most laissez faire.
 Each of the proposals reconciles the three goals of adequate security, appropriate cost, and heightened protections for privacy in a different manner.
 For each option, we have presented the arguments deemed most persuasive by proponents and opponents of the option.

 Proponents would argue: